-Sony Interactive Entertainment pledges $2 million to new UNCF Scholarship
+Sony Interactive Entertainment Pledges $2 Million to new UNCF Scholarship

 Washington, D.C., Sept.
-06, 2022 (GLOBE NEWSWIRE) -- Sony Interactive Entertainment (SIE) has announced a new $2 million scholarship program aimed at supporting Black students attending historically Black colleges or universities (HBCUs) interested in gaming development as a career.
-UNCF (United Negro College Fund) will recruit for and administer the new scholarship program, seeking out at least 50 students majoring in computer science or computer engineering who need support.
+07, 2022 (GLOBE NEWSWIRE) -- Today, UNCF and Sony Interactive Entertainment (SIE) announced a new $2 million scholarship program aimed at supporting Black students attending historically Black colleges or universities (HBCUs) interested in gaming development as a career.
+UNCF will recruit for and administer the newly established HBCU Computer Science Scholarship.
+The program will be available to more than 50 students majoring in computer science or computer engineering who need support.
+The scholarship is supported by the PlayStation Career Pathways Program.

-SIE’s financial contribution will support the scholarships and student participation in the UNCF Tech Innovation Summit, which is a crucial component of the program.
-The summit helps to prepare students with much needed professional development as they transition into jobs in the tech and gaming industry.
+SIE’s financial contribution will support the scholarship and student participation in the UNCF Tech Innovation Summit, a crucial component of UNCF’s mission.
+The summit helps to prepare students with much-needed professional development as they transition into jobs in the tech and gaming industry.

-Sony, Inc., has been a UNCF partner for the last decade and made a major decision in 2020 to elevate its diversity, inclusion and equity efforts through SIE.
-Dr. Chad Womack, Sr. Director of Stem Initiatives and Programs, and the UNCF Student Professional Development Program (SPDP) team is working with key stakeholders at SIE to develop and implement a customized student professional development program as part of the scholarship program with the goal of preparing them for internships and jobs in the gaming industry.
-SPDP activities will include both resume and interview preparation; and helping students to understand SIE’s unique corporate culture.
+Dr. Chad Womack, Sr. Director of Stem Initiatives and Programs, and the UNCF Student Professional Development Program (SPDP) team is working together with SIE to develop and implement a customized student development program as part of the scholarship program with the goal of preparing them for internships and jobs in the gaming industry.
+SPDP activities will include both resume and interview preparation; and helping students to learn how to navigate corporate culture.

-“Sony Interactive Entertainment has highlighted the importance of diversity, equity and inclusion as a core factor in company operations.
-To bring action to these values, Sony Interactive Entertainment has implemented Strategic Partnerships to support the Black community alongside several other initiatives such as establishing the PlayStation Careers Pathways Program to help provide opportunities for the next generation of Black game developers and other underrepresented talent,” said Aaron Chrisco, head of social impact at PlayStation, San Francisco.
+“We want to leverage the power of education and help provide opportunities for the next generation of Black and other underrepresented talent entering the gaming industry,” said Tiffany Johnson, Senior Director and Head of Global DE&I at Sony Interactive Entertainment.
+“We believe that a more diverse, inclusive, and accessible industry will contribute to greater innovation and storytelling.
+For us, this starts by investing in underrepresented talent and creating more exposure and visibility for them.
+The new scholarship supported by the PlayStation Career Pathways Program is aimed to drive meaningful change alongside many of our other initiatives.”

 The first group of students to receive the scholarship will be this fall.